dbgx/lldb.nvim/README.md

 ```
     :UpdateRemotePlugins
 ```
-which will create a manifest file which containing some mappings.
+which will create a manifest file (`~/.nvim/.nvimrc-rplugin~`) containing some mappings;
+then restart Neovim.
 This might already be taken care of by the plugin manager, but I'm not sure.

-## Usage/Getting Help
+## Getting started

-Please refer to the vim help for a short 'getting started' section and information on the available commands and configuration options. (:he lldb).
+Watch a [demo video](https://youtu.be/aXSNhTH1Co4), or refer to the getting started section in the vim-docs (`:h lldb-start`).